MCP runtime authorization

 Allowed tool calls are forwarded to the original MCP server.
 The response passes back through the gateway to the client.
 Denied calls return immediately.

-Every tool call, decision, arguments, and outcome is logged.
-Export for SOC 2, HIPAA, and compliance reporting.
+Each governed tool call, decision, arguments, and outcome is recorded.
+Export for SOC 2, HIPAA, and evidence reporting.

 Replace your direct MCP server connections with Veto's gateway in 3 steps.